-Here are some of the things you need to do if you want to move to the front of the pack:
+You’re not alone!
+Before you decide on a new strategy, consider the three questions and answers at right.
+And here are some of the things you need to do if you want to move to the front of the pack:

 1. Stop thinking “BD” and start thinking “CRM”.
 BD – Business Development – is a last-century compartmentalised concept, focused on winning projects.
-CRM – Client Relationship Management – is a firm-wide, client-focused, year-round strategic approach that includes BD as a component.
+CRM – Client Relationship Management – is a firm-wide, client-focused, year-round strategic process that includes BD as a component.
 LEARN MORE about CRM.

-3.Turn everybody in your firm that has client contact into a marketer.
-Best way to do that is send all of your project managers to the PSMJ Project Management Essentials They will also learn how to become better negotiators, which will increase your project fees by converting scope creep into variations.
-Immediate ROI.
+3.Turn everybody in your firm into a marketer.
+Send all of your project managers to the PSMJ Project Management Essentials program and have them teach remaining team members how they fit into managing a client-centric process.
+They will also learn how to become better negotiators, which will increase your project fees by converting scope creep into contract variations resulting in immediate ROI.